Srujan0309-code/music-web-application/README.md

 # music-web-application
-this is my first full stack project using mern stack.
+This is my first full stack project using mern stack.
+This app is under development.